okkur/syna/docs/README.md

 Multiple pre-bundled fragments are available.
 You can add your own custom fragment by creating a new layout file within your websites's `layouts/partials/fragments/` directory.
-If it this path doesn't exist yet, you can create it beforehand.
+If this path doesn't exist yet, you can create it beforehand.

-Fragments of a website, that need to show up on every page, we have global fragments.
+For fragments of a website, that need to show up on every page, we have global fragments.
 Global fragments are located in a special content directory `content/global/`.
 All fragments within this directory are rendered on all pages by default.
 *To not render the whole page as a subpath of your website the index.md file defines the whole directory as a `headless` bundle*